Catalog Advanced Search

 Stacey A. Wright is the Security Operations Center (SOC) manager - Intel Program at the Center for Internet Security (CIS) where she runs the day-to-day operations of cyber intelligence analysis program within the Multi-State Information Sharing and Analysis Center (MS-ISAC).
 The intelligence program is specifically focused on state, local, tribal, and territorial government issues, and is dedicated to providing comprehensive, actionable intelligence analysis for state, local, tribal, and territorial governments.
 Prior to her employment at CIS, Stacey was the cyber intelligence analyst for the Federal Bureau of Investigation (FBI) Albany Division, where she was responsible for coordinating the local cyber intelligence program, and served as the FBI's liaison to MS-ISAC.
 Stacey began her career as an information systems specialist for a city's emergency communications and fire departments.
 She is a formally trained FBI intelligence analyst, a national speaker on cyber crime, and a former member of the U.S. Intelligence Community (IC) Advanced Analyst Program.

-Supreme Court Rulings: What Local Government Managers Need to KnowContains 2 Component(s), 1.5 credits offered
+Supreme Court Rulings: What Local Government Managers Need to KnowContains 2 Component(s), Includes Credits

 The Supreme Court issued a plethora of decisions big and small that require cities and counties to make lots of changes.